AdWords Trademark Policy - Resellers and Informational Sites

 What do I do if my ad is disapproved, but it meets your policy?
 Can I get my ad reviewed again?Yes.
 If you believe that your ad was not correctly approved under this policy, please contact AdWords support to request that your ad be reviewed again.

-Do I still need authorization from the trademark owner to use trademarks in my ads?While your ad may have limited serving in the US, the UK, Ireland, or Canada under the new policy, ads approved under this policy that are not authorized by the trademark owner will not run on other Google domains.
-You should continue to request authorization from the trademark owner for terms that you'd like to use in your text which would be eligible to run on other Google sites outside of the US, the UK, Ireland, or Canada.
+Do I still need authorization from the trademark owner to use trademarks in my ads?While your ad may have limited serving in Australia, New Zealand, the US, the UK, Ireland, or Canada under the new policy, ads approved under this policy that are not authorized by the trademark owner will not run on other Google domains.
+You should continue to request authorization from the trademark owner for terms that you'd like to use in your text which would be eligible to run on other Google sites outside of Australia, New Zealand, the US, the UK, Ireland, or Canada.
 Please contact the trademark owner directly to request an authorization to use the term in the text.
 The trademark owner may submit the request to Google via our authorization form.

-Can I use trademarks in my ad text in the US, the UK, Ireland, and Canada?Our reseller and informational site policy allows for the use of trademarks in ad text if the associated landing page meets the necessary criteria.
+Can I use trademarks in my ad text in Australia, New Zealand, the US, the UK, Ireland, and Canada?Our reseller and informational site policy allows for the use of trademarks in ad text if the associated landing page meets the necessary criteria.
 That said, advertisers are still responsible for the ad text and keywords they choose under this policy, per our Terms and Conditions.
 If you are unsure about proper trademark use, please contact your legal counsel directly.

 Will Google honor any side agreements, such as licensing agreements, between the trademark owner and the advertiser regarding use of trademarks?If an ad meets our trademark policy, it can be eligible to run.
 Per our Terms and Conditions, advertisers are responsible for the ad content and keywords they choose.
 As a provider of space for advertising, Google is not in the position to act as an arbiter in trademark disputes.
 If you are unsure about whether an ad can include a trademark in the ad text pursuant to any agreements you may be a party to, please consult with your attorney.